PrestaShop/ADR/0005-module-advanced-installation.md

 ## Autoload and Doctrine solution

-These are the two easier to deal with, a solution has already been proposed in this PR https://github.com/PrestaShop/PrestaShop/pull/17706 which could be split for those two issues.
+These are the two easier to deal with, a solution has already been proposed in this PR [PrestaShop/PrestaShop#17706](https://github.com/PrestaShop/PrestaShop/pull/17706) which could be split for those two issues.
 It also includes an helper class/service that would allow to easily update the database schema based on Doctrine.

-## Container's solution
+## Container solutions

 A few solutions have been imagined and discussed, here are the three main possibilities along with their advantages and drawbacks.